Professor of Immunobiology

 United Technologies Corporation Professor in Cancer Research and Professor of Immunobiology, of Dermatology and of Medicine (Medical Oncology)

 Co-Director, Cancer Immunology Program at Yale Cancer Center

 Dr. Lieping Chen earned his medical degree from Fujian Medical School in China.
-After clinical training in immunology and oncology in Fujian Union Hospital and Peking Union Medical College, he earned PhD in Pathology from Drexel University in Philadelphia and did a postdoctoral fellowship in the University of Washington in Seattle.
-He worked as a research scientist in Bristol-Myers Squibb from 1989-1997 before he joined Mayo Clinic as Immunology Professor from 1997-2004.
-He was Professor of...
+After clinical training in immunology and oncology in Fujian Union Hospital and Peking Union Medical College, he earned a PhD in Pathology from Drexel University in Philadelphia and did a postdoctoral fellowship at the University of Washington in Seattle.
+He worked as a research scientist at Bristol-Myers Squibb from 1989-1997 before he joined Mayo Clinic as an Immunology Professor from 1997-2004.
+He was Professor...

 Paul B. Beeson Professor of Medicine (Rheumatology) and Professor of Immunobiology

 Program Director, Investigative Medicine